zaynpatel/learning-r/lin-reg/notes.md

 Just as in neural networks where backpropogation is used to reduce the loss function, ML models have methods to do this too.
 As I mentioned in line 92, the gini impurity is a method to minimize the error rate of the model by deciding what's a good split versus not a good split.

 Trees are a computationally expensive model because they have an exponential runtime.
 As the tree grows, the nodes and branches increase exponentially.

+### Session 17-18 (Naïve Bayes)

+*Common NLP techniques*

+* Bag-of-words (BoW): BoW is a simple technique for representing text as a vector of word frequencies.
+The idea is to treat each document as a "bag" of its constituent words, without considering the order in which they appear.
+This approach is commonly used for tasks such as sentiment analysis and document classification.

+* TF-IDF: TF-IDF (term frequency-inverse document frequency) is a technique for weighting the importance of words in a document.
+It takes into account the frequency of each word in the document (TF) and the frequency of the word across all documents in the corpus (IDF).
+Words that are common in a particular document but rare in the corpus are given higher weight.

+* Word embeddings: Word embeddings are dense vector representations of words that capture semantic relationships between them.
+They are typically learned using neural networks, and can be used for tasks such as text classification and information retrieval.

+* Named entity recognition (NER): NER is the task of identifying and classifying named entities in text, such as people, organizations, and locations.
+This can be done using rule-based approaches, statistical models, or a combination of both.

+* Part-of-speech (POS) tagging: POS tagging is the task of assigning each word in a sentence a grammatical category, such as noun, verb, or adjective.
+This can be done using rule-based approaches, statistical models, or a combination of both.

+Dependency parsing: Dependency parsing is the task of identifying the syntactic relationships between words in a sentence.
+This can be used for tasks such as information extraction and text summarization.